rahulchaudhary222/Assignment_RahulChaudhary/README.md

 # Assignment_RahulChaudhary

+shortr video of game play link :   https://youtu.be/OeLqI-iODlU

 a simple 3d snake game
 every time sname eats food it becomes longer there are currently two type of food: red and blue